clij/clijx-assistant/reference.md

 ## CLIIJx-Assistant operations
 This is the list of currently supported [CLIJ2](https://clij.github.io/) and [CLIJx](https://clij.github.io/clijx) operations.

-Please note: CLIJx-Incubator is under development.
+Please note: CLIJx-Assistant is under development.
 Hence, this list is subject to change.

 * [Absolute](https://clij.github.io/clij2-docs/reference_absolute)
 Computes the absolute value of every individual pixel x in a given image.